eurostat/eurostatRTool/README.md

 ### For Windows users: install Rtools

-For installing R packages from source on Windows, users also need to install Rtools, which provides the necessary tools for building R packages.
+For installing R packages from source on Windows, users also need to install `Rtools`, which provides the necessary tools for building R packages.

 1. Download: go to the [Rtools download